sesopenko/foundrydbscraper/README.md

 ## TODO:

-* Copying images and rendering links to them.
 * Module Items
-* Module NPCs/Monsters
 * Pathfinder core:
     * Monsters
     * Items
     * Spells

+## Long Term TODO

+* Actual stat blocks (I forget who people are and where they are, more than stats, so doing stats later)
+* Copying images and rendering links to them.

 ## Requirements